humdrum-tools/humdrum-documentation/guide/ch19/index.md

 ```

 Whenever a data record contains an open parenthesis a new amalgamation
 begins.
-The appropriate output for measure 1 of Example 19.1 would be:
+The appropriate output for measure 1 of Example&nbsp;19.1 would be:

 ```humdrum